What do hundreds of beavers have to do with the future of movies?

 Daniel Scheinert, the co-director of the best picture-winning "Everything Everywhere All at Once," recently called "Hundreds of "Beavers" "the future of cinema."
 That bold pronouncement, which ricocheted around film blogs, might seem extreme for a movie about a guy wearing a comically large beaver hat.

-But in a shrinking movie industry, DIY microbudget filmmaking may increasingly be left to fill some of the void left by risk-adverse, corporate-driven Hollywood.
+But in a shrinking movie industry, DIY microbudget filmmaking may increasingly be left to fill some of the void left by risk-averse, corporate-driven Hollywood.

 “I hope people can stop shooting things to make them look like commercials and just get back to more of the nitty gritty and letting your imagination flow,” says Tews, who also co-wrote the movie with Cheslik.
 “I just hope we stop bowing down to Hollywood and thinking they’re the gold standard.
 Because they just aren’t.”